ryanchaiyakul/socratic_models/README.md

 ### Current Features

-- A new sessions opens with every new tab or refresh
+- A new session can be created by entering a prompt on a new page
+- You can load previous sessions by entering the UUID at the top of the page
 - Clicking the advance button will cause the web server to generate the next response
 - You can add an intermediary statement by writing it in the textbox and hitting enter
 - The full dialogue will be output in raw HTML